dedoussis/asynction/CONTRIBUTING.md

 │   ├───client/
 │   └───app.py
 ├───tests/
+│   ├───e2e/
 │   ├───integration/
 │   └───unit/
 ├───Makefile
 ├───requirements-dev.txt
 ├───requirements-test.txt
 ├───requirements.txt
+├───setup.py
 └───...
 ```

-* The `asynction` directory is a python package that contains the runtime source of the framework.
+- The `asynction` directory is a python package that contains the runtime source of the framework.
-* `docs` is the source directory of the [Sphinx](https://www.sphinx-doc.org/) documentation hosted at <https://asynction.dedouss.is>.
+- `docs` is the source directory of the [Sphinx](https://www.sphinx-doc.org/) documentation hosted at <https://asynction.dedouss.is>.
-* `example` includes the implementation of <https://socket.io/demos/chat> using Asynction.
+- `example` includes the implementation of <https://socket.io/demos/chat> using Asynction.
-* `tests` is the source of the entire test suite, consisting of unit and integration tests.
+- `tests` is the source of the entire test suite, consisting of unit, integration and e2e tests.
-* The top level `Makefile` is a toolbox of useful commands for installing dependencies as well as testing, linting and packaging the code.
+- The top level `Makefile` is a toolbox of useful commands for installing dependencies as well as testing, linting and packaging the code.
 It is also used as the entrypoint interface for all CI/CD operations.

 ### Environment setup